ghislainv/deforestation-maps-Mada/README.md

 - ONE, DGF, FTM, MNP, and CI.
 (2013).
 Evolution de la couverture de forêts naturelles à Madagascar 2005-2010.
 Antananarivo. [original url](https://www.pnae.mg/couverture-de-forets-naturelles-2005-2010).
 - ONE, DGF, MNP, WCS, and Etc Terra.
 (2015).
 Changement de la couverture de forêts naturelles à Madagascar, 2005-2010-2013.
 Antananarivo. [original url](https://www.pnae.mg/couverture-de-forets-naturelles-2005-2010-2013).

-## Versioning and archiving on Zenodo
+## Versioning and archiving on Cirad Dataverse

 The development version of this repository is available on GitHub at <https://github.com/ghislainv/deforestation-maps-Mada>.
-All versions of this repository, including the last release, are archived on Zenodo: \[DOI: [10.5281/zenodo.1118484](https://doi.org/10.5281/zenodo.1118484)\].
+Last version of this repository is archived on Cirad Dataverse: \[DOI: [10.18167/DVN1/275TDF](http://dx.doi.org/10.18167/DVN1/275TDF)\].

 ## Figure